 Though Eastwind has been highly successful in its first few years of opening, Boyer and Stoliarova continue to divide their time between the hotel and their New Jersey home.
 Boyer shares, “We are lucky to call both Montclair and Windham home in different ways as we are consistently traveling between the two locations.”
 Because they like to have a hands-on approach in running the hotel, they try to spend as much time on property every time their children are off of school.

 The family has turned their hotel’s mantra into a reality; the location truly has become their “home away from home” as well.
 With the frame of such nostalgic family moments in mind, this sentiment reinforces the notion of what Eastwind is all about—getting back to the basics.
 Re-learning to enjoy the simple things in life.
 Spending quality time with the people we love most.
-At this imaginative mountain hotel, these are things they believe a pandemic should not get in the way of.

 Main image by Lawrence Braun